-America250KY preservation grants will be awarded in two grant rounds, the first of which will conclude on April 15.
+America250KY preservation grants will be awarded in two grant rounds, the first of which concluded on April 15, 2025.
+The Second round will conclude on September 29, 2025.
 While there is no one-to-one funding match required, applicants are encouraged to supplement grant funds.
 An applicant's chances at receiving grant funds will NOT be affected by whether or not funds are matched.